hedge-dev/UnleashedRecomp/README.md

 Sonic Unleashed is not a game that runs at a fixed rate on any of its target platforms.
 While it does target 30 FPS on Xbox 360 and is uncapped on PlayStation 3, it doesn't exactly hit these targets often depending on the area, and if it does, the time step itself is subject to large deviations.
 The game's programming simply follows the time step as closely as possible, which means inconsistencies in the time step are impossible to reproduce without targeting one exact piece of hardware.

 A lot of the bugs present in the game can largely be explained by sudden spikes in frame times.
-To make matters worse, some bugs were found to be present only if the frame rate is too stable, such as this [infamous bug](https://github.com/hedge-dev/UnleashedRecomp/issues/100) that shows up in the Wii version of the game because the cutscene was recorded with a fixed time step.
+To make matters worse, some bugs were found to be present only if the frame rate is too stable, such as this [infamous bug](https://github.com/hedge-dev/UnleashedRecomp/issues/100) that shows up in the Wii version of the game because the cutscene was recorded with a unfixed  time step.

 Unleashed Recompiled features a vast amount of fixes for issues that present themselves when targeting high frame rates, but fixing *all of them* is too big of a task without more knowledge of how the game works.
 It is possible that these issues will be fixed in the future or that alternative solutions such as transform interpolation are implemented instead.